whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 Spiritual strength exists when you're clear on your sacred gifts and you give them each moment.
 In other words, you know what matters to you and you act in service of it.
 In difficult moments you may sometimes feel uncertain or scared or angry, but regardless how you feel or what's going on around you, you give your deepest love, and you stand for what's right no matter what.

-_Freedom_ exists when your neighbors _expect_ you to stand for what's right and uphold the laws you live by as a normal way of life.
+_Freedom_ exists when your neighbors _expect_ you to stand for what's right and uphold the laws you live by as a normal way of life, and you expect the same from them.
 Your neighbors expect nothing less than your deepest bravery and integrity as you uphold the laws everybody lives by so that justice becomes normal. _In a free society, your neighbors expect you to offer your deepest love and stand for what's right, rather than punishing you for it._ Everyone is expected to cultivate the necessary spiritual strength for this way of life.

 However, if you live in a society with a ruling class, the police are the only ones allowed to enforce the law (and they have to follow orders).
 This means your unhealthy nation punishes you for seeking justice, even while abuses and corruption happen all around you.
 In unhealthy nations, no one has that freedom to uphold their own laws -- not even the rich.

 To survive in unfree nations, people learn to "hold back" or "shut down" parts of themselves and not even notice it just to get by, developing all sorts of emotional or spiritual wounds as explored in Part 2.
 These troubles represent a loss of that spiritual strength.

 However, you can still stand for what's right and give your deepest love no matter what, even if you're trapped in an unhealthy nation that doesn't always welcome it.
-In other words, _you can have that spiritual strength even if you don't have freedom._
+In other words, _you can have spiritual strength even if you don't have freedom._

 This clarifies why _freedom is built on spiritual strength_: when everyone in a nation gives their love and seeks justice in solidarity with others, then each person welcomes everyone else to do that too.
 When spiritual strength is normal in a nation, your neighbors simply expect you to stand in solidarity with others so nobody experiences injustice.